neoblackxt/MIUIAnesthetist/README.md

 ## NOTICE
 If this module disabled by accident, its magic will disappear and then your phone will boot-loop.
 So remember to reverse your operation on system apks before you disable this module.

+Some system apps are Android core programs, they should never be disabled or removed.
+If you have no idea about a system app, you should Google it first.

 ## RESCUE
 Flash ROM (**NOT** need to wipe /data) if you have really removed some system apps files from ROM.